 All sounds good so far, well here are the bad points.

 There’s no collection bag so grass clippings end up everywhere especially as the mower blows air to hover.
-It basically blows grass everywhere and if your lawn isn’t smooth it struggles to produce an even finish.
+It blows grass everywhere and if your lawn isn’t smooth it struggles to produce an even finish.

 I would only recommend this option for small, smooth areas of lawn.